 She moved to Bankers Hill two years ago from the east coast, where she worked as a planner for the City of Somerville (MA) after earning a Master’s degree in Historic Preservation & Planning from Boston University.

 A native San Diegan, Nancy has been an Uptown activist for many years.
-A several decades long career in newspapers included work at the San Diego U-T, Gannett and as a Corporate Sales Director and General Manager of a daily newspaper for News Media Corporation, a nationwide newspaper company.
-In 2002 Nancy returned to SD to join forces with her now wife, Ann Garwood, to partner in Ann’s successful Ad Ink Advertising Agency and together create a successful publication and community website, HillQuest.
+After a long career in publishing Nancy joined forces with her now wife, Ann Garwood, to create a successful publication and community website, HillQuest.

 Jeanne Rawlings has been a Bankers Hill homeowner since 1991 and serves on the board of the Bankers Hill Community Group.
 Moving to San Diego from the East Coast in 1990, she continued her professional interior design career with a leading San Diego architectural firm until 2012, when she began a new career path with UC San Diego.
 She is currently a senior facilities planner with UC San Diego Health.
 She has been actively involved in Bankers Hill community organizations for many years and is committed to maintaining the integrity of Bankers Hill, promoting its prestigious history and supporting its growth as a highly desirable urban neighborhood.